 The chances are that at some point in our motoring lives we will have carried out these steps correctly and driven very carefully, yet still received damage from a pothole.
 In the very unlikely event that your car has been immobilised, remember that all cars on the Motability Scheme come with RAC breakdown cover and you can contact them for emergency assistance.

-If you lease your car through the Motability Scheme, maintenance is already included, and vehicles returned in good condition at the end of the lease can be entitled to a £250 bonus.
+If you lease your car through the Motability Scheme, maintenance is already included, and vehicles returned in good condition at the end of the lease can be entitled to a Good Condition Bonus.
 This is a nice incentive to keep your vehicle in good nick!

 If you’re not yet a customer on the Motability Scheme, you can request an information pack to find out more about our all-inclusive motoring package.